 Moreover, the step enables you to eliminate ideas that won't align with your design.
 And allow you to focus on the smaller elements, including features, curves, perspectives, and lines that may go well with your design.

-If you avoid thumbnailing at the beginning of designing, you might have to redo a lot of design elements along the way.
+If you avoid thumbnailing at the beginning of the design, you might have to redo many design elements along the way.
 You might find an awesome idea, but without thumbnailing, you're likely to spend additional time refining or revamping concepts.

 If you put it in simpler terms, a design concept serves as the idea behind the design.
 Developing a concept for your design allows you to understand its underlying logic, thinking, and reasoning.
 The concept you develop provides insights about the colors or type.
 It'll also help you decide the aesthetics for your design and determine the grid.

-More importantly, concept development also allows you to clearly see which elements would work or which wouldn't work to complete a compelling design.
+More importantly, concept development also lets you clearly see which elements would work or wouldn't work to complete a compelling design.
 You need to focus on the factors that help your design stand out.
 Also, after initial research and idea generation, your concept must align with the client's brief.

 In this step, your design will begin to look like what you might be presenting to your client.
 You can start building your design from the selected concept and developed thumbnails.

-Also, you can use digital design programs such as Sketch or analog tool such as paintbrush and paint depending on the requirement of your design.
+Also, depending on your design requirement, you can use digital design programs such as Sketch or analog tools such as paintbrushes and paint.
 This step also enables you to experiment and find a way to transform your idea into an attention-grabbing design.

-After exploring and experimenting, you need to refine your design so that you can present it to your client.
-You should refine or make adjustments until you're satisfied with it and it looks like what your client had asked for.
+After exploring and experimenting, you need to refine your design to present it to your client.
+It would help if you refined or made adjustments until you're satisfied with it and it looks like what your client had asked for.

-But before that, it would be best to double-check if the design is responding well to your client's brief.
-You can also compare it to the researched market and see if it's applicable to the client's target audience.
+But before that, it would be best to double-check if the design responds well to your client's brief.
+You can also compare it to the researched market and see if it applies to the client's target audience.

-No doubt, presenting the final design to the client is one of the nerve-wracking part of the process.
-However, you should explain what you have created and the decision you have made at each design stage.
-You also need to be ready to receive any constructive criticism and make adjustments accordingly.
+Undoubtedly, presenting the final design to the client is one of the nerve-wracking parts of the process.
+However, you should explain what you have created and your decision at each design stage.
+It would help if you were also ready to receive constructive criticism and adjust accordingly.

-It's best to focus on the client's feedback as they share their thoughts on the design and how the final product should look.
+It's best to focus on the client's feedback to share their thoughts on the design and how the final product should look.
 Once you get the feedback, don't hesitate to make a few tweaks and bring the design to perfection.

 For example, if you're designing a label, your client might ask to include or exclude a particular image or suggest changes in the font.
 People engage with exciting designs as they appeal to them.